Home » Blogs » Jim Corbett Jhirna Zone Safari (Afternoon Tiger Adventure)

 It was silent everywhere, and suddenly I saw two deer drinking water from the water hole nearby.
 It’s not just a point for wild animals to drink water, but for them to cross paths with many other animals and birds.

-Deer Drinking Water in Jim Corbett Jhirna Zone
+Deer Drinking Water from a Waterhole in Jim Corbett

 Then I zoomed my camera to focus on a langoor sitting on a tree nearby and captured this amazing moment of a female langoor and her offspring holding each other together.
 It was such a sweet moment that’s hard for me to put into words!